 The time us fantasy baseball fanatics have been waiting for is finally here.
 It’s draft season!
-With many of us starting drafts as early as this weekend, it is time for a quick refresher on basic draft prep.
+With many of us starting drafts as early as last month, it’s time for a quick refresher on basic draft prep.
 Run through these five simple steps to make sure you are ready.

 1. Know Thy League Settings